LEGAL NOTICE & WEBSITE CHARTER

 The website as a whole, as well as each of the elements that compose it taken independently, in particular specific programs and developments, its structure and the contents including data, text, fixed or animated images, logotypes, sounds, graphics, photographs and files, are the exclusive property of the website publisher or third parties who have granted them a licence.

-The databases on the website are protected by the Intellectual Property Code and any extraction or reuse, qualitatively or quantitatively substantial, of the content of the databases is sanctioned.
+The databases on the website are protected by the French Intellectual Property Code and any extraction or reuse, wether qualitatively or quantitatively substantial, of the content of the databases is sanctioned.

 The trademarks and logotypes appearing on the website are trademarks registered by the website publisher or by third parties.
-Any reproduction, imitation or use, in whole or in part, of these distinctive signs without the express consent of the website publisher and in violation of the prohibitions set out in the Intellectual Property Code, shall cause the offender to incur liability.
+Any reproduction, imitation or use, in whole or in part, of these distinctive signs without the express consent of the website publisher and in violation of the prohibitions set out in the French Intellectual Property Code, shall engage the responsibility of their author.

-Other distinctive signs, in particular company names, trade names, trade names, signs and domain names reproduced on the website are the property of the website publisher or third parties, and any reproduction without express consent is likely to constitute usurpation causing the offender to incur liability.
+Other distinctive signs, in particular company names, brand names, trade names, signs and domain names reproduced on the website are the property of the website publisher or third parties, and any reproduction without express consent is likely to constitute usurpation for which the author will be held liable.

 6. Personal data

-The user is informed that the website publisher (for more information on the website publisher, see the “Legal notice” above), in its capacity as the data controller, may be required to collect personal data by means of or through the website, in whole or in part, or via any other mean of exchange and/or communication.
+The user is informed that the website publisher (for more information about the website publisher, see the “Legal notice” section above), in its capacity as data controller, may collect personal data by means of or through the website, in whole or in part, or via any other mean of exchange and/or communication.

-This section on personal data processing describes the personal data that the website publisher may collect with regard to the user (and more generally regarding any contact of the website publisher) and how they are processed (cf. collection, processing and use of person al data).
+This section on the processing of personal data describes the personal data that the website publisher may collect with regard to the user (and more generally concerning any contact of the website publisher) and how they are processed (cf. collection, processing and use of personal data).

-The website publisher is of course at the disposal of the user (and more generally of all of its contacts), at the contact details given below in the paragraph “User’s rights regarding her/his personal data”, for any questions, observations or remarks specifically concerning this section that the user (or more generally any contact of the website publisher) would like to bring to its attention.
+The website publisher is of course at the disposal of the user (and more generally of all of its contacts), using the contact details given below in the paragraph “User’s rights regarding their personal data”, for any questions, observations or remarks specifically concerning this section that the user (or more generally any contact of the website publisher) would like to bring to its attention.

 6.1 Purposes of the personal data processing, basis and retention periods

-- the processing, management and monitoring of contact information requests and the resulting responses, notably with regard to exchanges undertaken by means of or initiated via the website or via interactions on the website publisher’s pages on social networks (and, in this case, notably including the management, processing, follow-up and moderation of messages or comments);
+- the processing, management and monitoring of requests for contact information and the responses thereto, in particular with regard to exchanges undertaken by means of or initiated via the website or via interactions on the website publisher’s pages on social networks (and, in this case, notably including the management, processing, follow-up and moderation of messages or comments);

-- the management of the website publisher’s pre-contractual, contractual and post-contractual relations, notably including the users (management and monitoring of service proposals, conclusion and fulfilment of contracts and services, invoices, payments and transactions (including the management of arrears and litigation), the associated accounting operations, client relation in the broad sense, and notably the management and monitoring of client accounts or complaints;
+- the management of the website publisher’s pre-contractual, contractual and post-contractual relations with its contacts, notably including the users (management and monitoring of service proposals, the conclusion and performance of contracts and services, invoices, payments and transactions (including the management of unpaid bills and disputes / litigation), the associated accounting operations, client relation in the broad sense, and notably the management and monitoring of client accounts or complaints;

-- production and preparation of studies, analyses, statistics and reports, notably commercial reports.
+- the production and preparation of studies, analyses, statistics and reports, particularly commercial reports.

-Legal basis for the processing : such processing is necessary for the pursuit of the website publisher’s legitimate interests in view of the management and monitoring of its relations, notably commercial relations, with its clients, prospects, and more generally contacts in the broad sense (including users).
+Legal basis for the processing : such processing is necessary for the pursuit of the website publisher’s legitimate interests in view of the management and monitoring of its relations, notably commercial relations, with its clients, prospects, and more generally contacts in the broad sense (including users), and particularly with a view to ensuring good management of relations with its current or potential clients and more generally contacts, notably in the context of seeking new clients, monitoring the proper performance of contracts concluded with clients or with a view to organising and properly carrying out assignments or services entrusted to it by clients.

-Personal data retention period: retention in an active database for a period of three years from the request, the end of the commercial relationship or the last contact from the user, or more generally from the relevant contact (online request, e-mail or post, telephone call, click in an e-mail sent to her/his attention by the website publisher, etc.), then retention in the form of archives for six years.
+Personal data retention period: retention in an active database for a period of three years from the date of the request, the end of the commercial relationship or the last contact from the user, or more generally from the contact concerned (online request, e-mail or post, telephone call, click in an e-mail sent to their attention by the website publisher, etc.), then retention in the form of archives for six years.
+In the context of carrying out studies, analyses, statistics and reporting: for the period necessary to achieve the objective of the studies, analyses, statistics or reporting, and in any event for a maximum of three years, followed by archival storage for six years.

-Legal basis for the processing : such processing is necessary for the pursuit of the website publisher’s legitimate interests in view of the management and monitoring of its relations, notably commercial relations, with its suppliers, service providers and partners.
+Legal basis for the processing : such processing is necessary for the pursuit of the website publisher’s legitimate interests in view of the management and monitoring of its relations, notably commercial relations, with its suppliers, service providers and partners, particularly in the context of monitoring the proper performance of contracts concluded with suppliers, service providers and partners or with a view to the organisation and proper performance of tasks or services entrusted to them.

 Personal data retention period : retention in an active database for the duration of the relationship, then retention in the form of archives for six years.